Johan Rockström: ‘We need bankers as well as activists… we have 10 years to cut emissions by half’

 Tree-huggers and frontier activists are very important but they can’t tip this whole thing over by themselves

 You have argued for a new approach in science communication to convey more urgency and agency.
-In Standing Up for a Sustainable World, you urge a more positive message of prosperity and fairness that can attract an otherwise indifferent majority.
+In Standing Up for a Sustainable World, you urge more positive message of prosperity and fairness that can attract an otherwise indifferent majority.
 How can this be achieved?

 After 50 years of trying to communicate risks, there is a rapidly rising recognition among environmental and Earth system scientists that we need to back off from an approach of just raising awareness and encouraging a willingness to pay.
 Indirectly, this creates a trade-off.
 People feel they have to choose between immediate wealth and protecting the planet.
 That is an obsolete and incorrect way of communicating.
 The indifferent majority will only come with us if the sustainable route is not just more attractive but easier.
 The moment we succeed is when people are sustainable without knowing it; they simply choose the right tomatoes because they taste better and they are cheaper.